Doll Master: Plot

 Hae-mi finally remembers that when she was younger, she had a doll that she loved so much that it gained a soul, resulting in Mi-na.
 Tae-seong reveals himself to be a police officer who had come to investigate a recent murder at the museum, and handcuffs Hae-mi in suspicion.
 However, Im reveals that she is possessed by the red kimono woman's doll, who wants to avenge its maker and has come alive due to being inhabited by the spirit of the woman in the red kimono; all the guests Im invited are the descendants of the doll-maker's vigilante killers.
-Furthermore, Tae-song's great grandfather is revealed to be the real killer of the wife of the dollmaker.
+Furthermore, Tae-song's great-grandfather is revealed to be the real killer of the wife of the dollmaker.
 Angry at being rejected by Hae-mi, Mi-na admits to murdering the other guests and kills Tae-seong before going after Hae-mi.
 She stops her murder attempt when she sees Hae-mi's scar, remembering the childhood incident where Hae-mi protected her.
-However, Im destroys Mi-na's soul before attempting to finish off Hae-mi, who kills Im in defense.
+However, Im destroys Mi-na's soul before attempting to finish off Hae-mi.

-The chained man, revealed to be Im's husband, escapes prison and kills the curator.
+Im's husband, the previously chained man, shoots Im and then kills the curator.
 He finds his dying wife, saying he regrets bringing the red kimono doll from the woods after all the trouble it caused.
 In the end, Hae-mi and Im's husband burn the dolls and the remaining corpses.